NDLEA nabs Cyprus bound student with 13.55 kg of cannabis

 “He said that the bags were handed to him in Nnewi, firmly padlocked and he was told they contained foodstuff and malaria drugs.

-“He said that little did he know he has the intention of finishing his life, ” Achema quoted Odi.
+“He said that little did he know he has the intention of finishing his life,” Mr Achema quoted Odi.

-The Commander, NDLEA, NAIA command, Mr Kabir Taskuwa said that the mode of concealment of the illicit substances was intriguing.
+The Commander, NDLEA, NAIA command, Kabir Taskuwa, said that the mode of concealment of the illicit substances was intriguing.

 “Our youths need to be wary of the gimmickry of being lured to study or work abroad.